 - A limit to four “import” or non-Japanese players on each team’s active roster, of which there can be no more than three hitters or three pitchers (i.e. a team’s four foreign players can’t be all pitchers or all hitters).
 Exactly who qualifies as an import player is more easily explained by defining who a “domestic” player is.
 A domestic player is a Japanese citizen, played amateur baseball in Japan, lived in Japan for a specific period of time, or has nine years of NPB service time.

-- The manager having a heavy influence on the game, especially in requiring his players to play “small ball.”
+- The manager has a heavy influence on the game, especially in requiring his players to play “small ball.”
 For example, sacrifice-bunting a runner to second base in the first inning, bringing the infield in frequently, or requiring that the outfielders play extremely shallow with two outs and a pivotal runner on second base.

-- A particularly welcoming attitiude towards the visiting team’s fans: there is a designated visiting team cheering section, the away team’s fight song is played before the 7th inning, and hats and merchandise of the team are for sale at the ballpark.
+- A particularly welcoming attitude towards the visiting team’s fans: there is a designated visiting team cheering section, the away team’s fight song is played before the 7th inning, and hats and merchandise of the team are for sale at the ballpark.

-In October, at the end of the regular season, six teams participate in the NPB playoffs, formally known as the “Climax Series.”
+In early October, at the end of the regular season, six teams participate in the NPB playoffs, formally known as the “Climax Series.”
 The First Stage features the second and third-place teams in each league playing one another in a three-game series.
 The winner advances to the Second Stage, where they play the league’s first-place team in what is basically a best-of-seven series in which the first-place team starts with a 1-0 series advantage (no more than six games are actually played).

 Although sumo is Japan’s official national sport, baseball is its most popular one.
 The passion for the game is as strong – or perhaps stronger – in Japan as anywhere else in the world.
 The most noticeable feature of an NPB game to a first-time attendee is the crowd.
 Fans cheer diligently throughout the entire game, no matter the score or the inning.
 And it’s not just polite clapping or obligatory words of encouragement – each batter has a designated song that the crowd sings for the entirety of his at-bat, complete with in-seat percussion by clapping, using plastic bats, or whatever other noise-maker is available (beer cups, for example!).